 Many times, users are exploring the impact of improving wall insulation, followed by the impact of improving roof insulation, followed by HVAC, and so on.
 Since in a holistic performance exploration, every variable has an impact on each other, cove.tool allows the users to test the model with a more well-rounded approach.
 In these scenarios, a user can find, that perhaps from an overall cost vs energy standpoint, it is better to use better wall insulation and glass product, while still choosing a slightly lower performance HVAC as an example.
 The Optimization feature in cove.tool is about switching out thousands of alternatives to find combinations (i.e. bundles) which can best improve to the baseline building generated in the Baseline Energy page.
 By using cost as a decision making factor, users can then identify a more cost-effective way to reach a lower energy use design and/or find the optimal bundles which meet code.
 By optimizing, users are able to find how low they can go, in terms of energy, LEED points, Payback years, and cost.
 The more options you give the more likely the optimization engine will be able to find an even lower EUI and project price tag.

 What are your options after optimization?

 1. Try to Generation new bundles by Changing Options

 Want to continue exploring this project with the optimization feature?
 Use the change options tabs to add more variation in your current explored options.
-The Change Options Tabs allows users to add new alternatives, remove any products proving to be non-advantageous, and customize properties to be explored by the optimization tool.
+The Change Options Tabs allow users to add new alternatives, remove any products proving to be non-advantageous, and customize properties to be explored by the optimization tool.

 2. Lock the Project and Make a Copy